 In a nutshell, the Trailhawk is the most rugged version of the Jeep Compass you can buy.
 The ‘Trail Rated’ logos on the SUV are no less than badges of honour from Jeep affirming this version’s off-road ability.
-The Trailhawk sits higher off the ground, its 4x4 system includes low range and the off-road mode selector see the addition of a dedicated ‘Rock’ mode, all to keep you covered for any off-road eventuality.
+The Trailhawk sits higher off the ground, its 4x4 system benefits from the new 9-speed automatic transmission's short gearing and the off-road mode selector see the addition of a dedicated ‘Rock’ mode, all to keep you covered for any off-road eventuality.
 But that’s not all that makes the Trailhawk special.
-It’s also the first Compass in India to get a BS6 emission norms-compliant version of the 2.0-litre Multijet II diesel engine and also the first to come in coveted diesel-automatic spec.
-The automatic transmission in question is a 9-speed torque converter unit.
+It’s also the first Compass in India to get a BS6 emission norms-compliant version of the 2.0-litre Multijet II diesel.
 This upgraded engine and automatic transmission will also be rolled out to everyday versions of the Compass in the months to come.

 What’s it like on the outside?